 July 5., 12., 26.

-The Tango Learning Pass supports you with flexible and consistent access to both schedules and the Focused Prácticas under the same subscription.
+The Tango Learning Pass supports you with flexible and consistent access to both Wednesday and Sunday groups and the Focused Prácticas with a monthly subscription.

 It's an anchor to your weekly Tango rhythm, designed for dancers who want to progress with continuity.

-It helps you build a consistent weekly rhythm of learning, practice and social dancing, giving you access to our weekly classes (both Wednesday and Sunday) and Focused Prácticas.
+The Tango Learning Pass helps you build a consistent weekly rhythm of learning, practice and social dancing, giving you access to both Wednesday and Sunday courses and Focused Prácticas.

-No. We rotate partners during the class, which is an essential part of learning how to adapt and communicate in Tango Argentino.
+No. Many participants come solo.
+We rotate partners during the class, which is an essential part of learning how to adapt and communicate in Tango Argentino.

 Our tango journey is designed to help you work on your dance skills through different layers at a time, and the Tango Learning Pass supports you on that goal.